 ROI is flexible, meaning we can calculate the ROI on anything if the investment is involved.
 It is a key performance indicator of a portfolio or any other investment by the company.
-Calculating ROI becomes handy for the managers when making decisions such as buying new machinery, hiring new employees, starting a new process, or adding a new department and so on.
+Calculating ROI becomes handy for the managers when making decisions such as buying new machinery, hiring new employees, starting a new process, adding a new department, etc.

-Further, companies also calculate ROI of various activities such as marketing campaigns running in the organization, new PR policy and so on.
-Companies do this to estimate the cost involve in these campaigns and to determine if these are beneficial to the company or not.
+Further, companies also calculate the ROI of various activities such as marketing campaigns running in the organization, new PR policies, etc. Companies do this to estimate the cost involve in these campaigns and to determine if these are beneficial to the company or not.

 However, the accuracy of calculating ROI depends on what is taken as cost and return.
 Further, it sometimes gets difficult to assess the cost and value of the project.
 In such cases, ROI might not give an accurate answer.